Dereksh/Auction/README.md

 When the auction is over, whether it’s canceled or not, users should be able to withdraw the ETH that they used to place their bids.
 Withdrawals should only be permitted after the auction has successfully ended (block.number > endBlock) or if it was canceled.
 Unfortunately, we’ll need a new function modifier for this, since the conditions are logically OR’ed together (chaining together small modifiers only works for AND’ed conditions).
-Technically, since this precondition is only used once (here), we could simply hard-code it into the function, but for consistent style, I chose to encapsulate it into its own modifier:
+Technically, since this precondition is only used once (here), we could simply hard-code it into the function, but for consistent style, we chose to encapsulate it into its own modifier:

 There are several cases we need to handle, depending on which user is asking our contract for a withdrawal:
 The owner should be able to withdraw an amount of ETH equal to highestBindingBid.